 Information Theory and DNA deal a crushing blow to Atheism, because the laws of physics and chemistry do not account for the existence of information.

+But don’t just take my word for it.
 Verify for yourself: To the extent that science can demonstrate anything, the information in DNA is evidence of design in living things.

 “I have been emailing back and forth with Perry Marshall, the author of this site